James Mahoney, champion of sustainability at Bank of America and Stanford, dies at 67

-This article is adapted fromthe obituary written by his family.
+This article is adapted from the obituary written by the Mahoney family.

 On August 8, Bank of America, Stanford University and the world lost a passionate advocate for sustainability, James E. Mahoney.

 Mahoney, age 67, passed away at his home in Newton, Mass. due to complications related to an accident a year ago while he was pursuing another of his passions – cycling.
 As Bank of America’s global corporate communications and public policy executive, Mahoney strongly and successfully advocated for support of research at Stanford and elsewhere on sustainable energy technology and on the finance of sustainability broadly, especially in the world’s developing economies.

 “Recalling the first time I spoke with Jim, he called, out of the blue, to say that he was interested in supporting research on making coal cleaner," said Sally Benson, director of the Global Climate & Energy Project and co-director of the Precourt Institute for Energy at Stanford.

 "After a lengthy discussion, he agreed that supporting a broad portfolio of clean energy options made more sense.
 And so began our relationship with Jim and the Bank of America,” said Benson.
 “Jim was one of the most effective people I have ever known.
 If he said he was going to make something happen, he did.

 "I can’t express my sense of loss.
 Jim will be missed by so many.
 We were all hanging on for his recovery from that terrible accident,” said Benson.
 “Jim was an inspiration and friend to me – I will miss his good advice, wonderful sense of humor and generous spirit.”